310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Nazuna %}
-Hmm… We’re gonna be in school, so we shouldn’t be walking around in our own clothes.
+Mm~… We’re gonna be in school, so we shouldn’t be walking around in our own clothes.

 But I wanna ask, Chiaki-chin… Is there a smaller size than the one I’m wearing right now?
 My pants are too long.

-…Woah—Wah— Oh no no—!!
+…Woah—Wah—!?
+Oh no no—!!

 Gfhbf—!?
 Oww—I hit my fwace!
 {% endbubble %}